 Super easy One-Bowl Lemon Ricotta Cupcakes are moist and sunshiny sweet!
 Made in just one bowl, this is an easy recipe with minimal cleanup.
 A must try for lemon lovers!

 As someone who grew up in a traditional Italian family, baking with ricotta cheese has always been second nature to me.
 My grandmother used it in everything from lasagna to cookies to crumb cake.
 And my mother was the one who encouraged me to make this outrageously amazing pumpkin ricotta cheesecake.
 A few weeks ago we celebrated my sister’s 40th birthday (where do the years go?!) and I wanted to make a dessert that honored our Italian roots as well as her favorite flavor – lemon.
 My original plan was to make a dramatic layer cake, but after some deep thought, I decided the best way to feed 60 people dessert was in cupcake form.

-These lemon ricotta cupcakes are deeply inspired by two recipes already on my blog: My Perfect One-Bowl Vanilla Cupcakes with Vanilla Buttercream Frosting & these Light and Lovely Lemon Cupcakes. <—- Those recipes are total rock stars in their own right, but I wanted, no… needed, something new and special to celebrate my big sis.
+These lemon ricotta cupcakes are deeply inspired by two recipes already on my blog: My Perfect One-Bowl Vanilla Cupcakes with Vanilla Buttercream Frosting & Light and Lovely Lemon Cupcakes.
+Those recipes are total rock stars in their own right, but I wanted, no… needed, something new and special to celebrate my big sis.
 I also needed the recipe to be a one-bowl situation because um, remember when I said 60 people?!
-Don’t get me wrong – I love baking.
-But I also love enjoying the party with a calm mind and a glass of champagne in my hand 😉
+Don’t get me wrong!
+I love baking, but I also love enjoying the party with a calm mind and a glass of champagne in my hand 😉